 void foo(x);

-If either of these two forms is used, the compiler allows calls to the function with any number of parameters, including none, which may lead to undefined behaviour.
+If either of these two forms is used, the compiler allows calls to the function with any number of parameters, including none, which can lead to undefined behaviour.
 It is therefore recommended that function prototypes should always be written with parameter types.
 If the function has no parameters, it should be written using void as the parameter list, as in

 void goo(void);